-Keeping our children and staff safe is a key priority.
+Keeping our children and staff safe and happy is a key priority.

 Staff have very regular updates on all aspects of safeguarding.

 There is an ethos of 'It could happen here.'
 Staff are knowledgeable and vigilant in looking for signs of concern due to abuse in any form.

 All children have opportunity to talk about how they are feeling.
 At key stage one, regular 'circle times' offer the opportunity to talk about important aspects of their life, what makes them happy and what makes them feel sad or scared.

 At key stage two this takes the form of private notes to the teacher every week.